 Sense of Connection Beats Loneliness

-In his Forbes interview with Dan Schawbel, the former surgeon general Dr. Vivek Murthy warned us saying, we live in the most technologically connected world.
+In his Forbes interview with Dan Schawbel, the former surgeon general Dr. Vivek Murthy warned us, saying we live in the most technologically connected world.
 Yet, loneliness is increasing like an epidemic.
 Geographical separation from the family/community, over-reliance on non-human communication (text, social media), and work pervasiveness have been the main factors causing this phenomenon.
-Loneliness is not only detrimental to human health (both emotional and physical); it limits our creativity, performance and impairs executive functions such as reasoning and decision making.
+Loneliness is not only detrimental to human health (both emotional and physical); it limits our creativity and performance and impairs executive functions such as reasoning and decision-making.
 In no ambiguous terms, he raised the red flag of the perils of loneliness.

 The solution?
 Dr. Murthy advised, create and nurture the meaningful connections – the anchors.
 Anchors are those people in our lives who remind us of who we are — our values, aspirations, and worth — even when we forget.
 We need to keep them close and let them know how much they mean to us.

 In Nov 2017, my father, the anchor of my life, gave me this parting gift.
-He reminded me once again – I am part of this vast family fabric that survived the tests of time.
+He reminded me again that I am part of this vast family fabric that survived the tests of time.
 I can harness the deep connection with my clan despite the geographical distance.
 More importantly, it has given me a solid base to connect better with whom I come across today for personal, professional, and various reasons.
-After Covid19 hit last year, my family started regular calls over Zoom and Messenger.
-We even organized a memorial service on Zoom for our eldest uncle after his passing in October.
-It brought us closer and gave us a sense of emotional support – I feel grounded and resilient more than ever!
+When Covid 19 hit, my family started regular calls over Zoom and Messenger.
+We even organized a memorial service on Zoom for our eldest uncle after his passing in 2021.
+It brought us closer and gave us emotional support – I feel more grounded and resilient than ever!